Queensland Conveyancing FAQ

 The purpose is to capture foreign residents who have capital gains when selling a property, and withholding those monies at the time a property is sold.
 It can take up to 28 days to obtain an ATO Clearance Certificate, and each vendor must apply for one, through the ATO website.

-NEW LAW ALERT: from 01 January 2025, the law is changing, so that EVERY sale in Queensland will require an ATO Clearance Certificate, regardless of the sale price!
+This has been the law since 01 January 2025: EVERY sale in Queensland requires an ATO Clearance Certificate, regardless of the sale price!

 The Australian Government has implemented changes to the foreign investment framework to increase Australia’s housing stock and provide more homes for Australians.
 On 01 July 2024, the laws changed.